 How do you keep your skill level consistent?

-As vice President of the Royal College I am involved in national planning and implementation of many aspects of Obstetric and Gynaecological care.
+I have been involved in national planning and implementation of many aspects of Obstetric and Gynaecological care.
 I present nationally and internationally on topics as diverse as Maternal Mortality, childbirth trauma, HIV in pregnancy, methods of induction of labour and patient satisfaction following surgery for incontinence.
 I stay involved with the latest developments in womens’ health and surgery.
 I also take part in multicentre research.